dcos-terraform/terraform-aws-dcos/docs/quickstart/README.md

 <img src="../images/scale/terraform-plan.png" />
 </p>

-You should see a message similar to above.
+After executing the plan, you should see a message similar to above.
 There will be 3 resources added as a result of scaling up our cluster’s Private Agents (1 instance resource & 2 null resources which handle the DC/OS installation & prerequisites behind the scenes).

-3) Now that our plan is set, just like before, let’s get Terraform to build/deploy it.
+3) Now that our plan is set, let’s get Terraform to build/deploy the new set of resources.

 ```bash
 terraform apply plan.out